caleb531/youversion-suggest-api/README.md

 ### Installation

-Using npm or your preferred package manager:
+Using npm (or your preferred package manager):

 ```sh
 npm install youversion-suggest